eriknakamura/pan-biosphere/README.md

 # pan-biosphere
 Particle photon firmware for automating my aquarium.
 Includes a full LCD GUI and an RGB rotary encoder.
-Linked to Blynk, and partially cloud accessible, but my goal is to further inocropare Blynk into the project to make the whole thing cloud accessible.
+Linked to Blynk, and partially cloud accessible, but my goal is to further incorporate Blynk into the project to make the whole thing cloud accessible.

 This is by no means a plug and play system yet, so you'll probably have to do a bit of adapting to get it to work for you.
 My vision is to create something neat and easily adaptable but this is more of a proof of concept/alpha prototype towards that.
 That being said it could be worthwhile; I think anyone wishing to duplicate the project will find it useful for their aquarium.
-The emphasis of this project was the UX and the practicallity of quickly interfacing with the aquarium.
+The emphasis of this project was the UX and the practicality of quickly interfacing with the aquarium.

 # Components